 The Company adopted ASC 606 using the modified retrospective method and applied the related provisions to all open contracts.
 The Company recognized the cumulative effect of initially applying the new revenue standard as an adjustment to the opening balance of retained earnings.
 The comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.
-As a result of adoption, the Company recognized a \$0.3 million decrease to retained earnings at the beginning of the 2019 fiscal year for the cumulative effect of adoption of this standard, representing the impact to prior results had the over-time revenue recognition model been applied to service contracts.
-Contract assets of \$1.3 million and contract liabilities of \$0.8 million were recorded, along with a \$0.8 million reduction to work-in-process inventory as a result of the ASC 606 adoption using the modified retrospective method.
+As a result of adoption, the Company recognized a \$277 decrease to retained earnings at the beginning of the 2019 fiscal year for the cumulative effect of adoption of this standard, representing the impact to prior results had the over-time revenue recognition model been applied to service contracts.
+Contract assets of \$1,323 and contract liabilities of \$754 were recorded, along with an \$847 reduction to work-in-process inventory as a result of the ASC 606 adoption using the modified retrospective method.

-In addition, as a result of the accounting changes resulting from this new accounting standard, first quarter fiscal 2019 sales, operating income and net income increased by \$1.1 million, \$0.6 million and \$0.5 million, respectively.
-Basic and diluted net income per common share each increased by \$0.02.
-These changes are attributable to revenue from service contracts being accelerated into the first quarter of fiscal 2019 as a result of the change to an over-time revenue recognition model.
-On the consolidated balance sheet, work-in-process inventory was \$1.4 million lower at June 30, 2018 compared to what it would have been under the previous accounting guidance.
-In addition, prepaids and other current assets, accrued expenses and other current liabilities and retained earnings increased by \$2.3 million, \$0.6 million and \$0.2 million, respectively.
+In addition, as a result of the accounting changes resulting from this new accounting standard, sales, operating income and net income for the three-month period ended September 29, 2018 decreased by \$269, \$90 and \$80, respectively.
+For the six-month period ended September 29, 2018, sales, operating income and net income increased by \$871, \$460 and \$393, respectively.
+Basic and diluted net income per common share did not change for the three-month period ended September 29, 2018 as the overall impact was insignificant.
+Basic and diluted net income per common share each increased by \$0.02 for the six-month period ended September 29, 2018 as revenue from service contracts was accelerated into the first six months of the fiscal year as a result of the change to an over-time revenue recognition model.
+On the consolidated balance sheet, work-in-process inventory was \$1,172 lower at September 29, 2018 than it would have been under the previous accounting guidance.
+In addition, prepaids and other current assets, accrued expenses and other current liabilities, and retained earnings increased by \$2,154, \$735 and \$97, respectively.
 The changes in other current assets and accrued expenses were directly related to the activity within the customer contract assets and liabilities.